As an Amazon Associate I earn from qualifying purchases.

 Then The Master starts to mess with our heads.
 The story goes wrong.
 The Master of the house lines up all the workers gives every last one of them a denarius.
 All of them receive a day’s wage.
 But some of them only worked for an hour.
 The men who had worked all day were upset.
 They had poured sweat for the master in the vineyard.
 They had worked all day.
 You know how it is to work outside during the heat of the day.
 There is no reason to believe that they hadn’t worked “like a dog.”
 There is no evidence that they took a long lunch.
 No they “worked.”
 And yet the Master of the house decides to give them the same wage as the ones who came in at the last minute and did not have to bear the heat.
 And the master said he would give them what is right.
 Hmmm…Does that sound right to you?

 What a story.
 Now, let me ask you, “Was the all day workers justified in their anger?”
 If you have not struggled with the idea of the all day worker being justified in getting mad, then you are not ready to preach this passage.
 Too often we allow our piety to get in the way of struggling with the text.
 Too often we want to quickly “defend” God’s actions and thus end up not allowing the text to do what the text can do.

 But no, this story is against all we know.
-It is against what is fair.
+It is against what we think is fair.
 The Master of the house said he would give them “whatever is right,” but was that right?
 I can hear some columnists saying that the Master of the house is promoting sloth.
 How are you going to get anyone to work if you follow such a program?
 Who is going to come out tomorrow and work all day if we follow that method of payment?